tapis-project/uh-hpc-in-the-cloud/block3/tapis-cli.md

 Tutorial: Getting Started with Tapis CLI
 ===============================================
 The following instructions will guide you through setting up Tapis CLI.
 As an aside, everything we do today can also be accomplished from a command line interface or by directly calling API endpoints.

 The Tapis CLI commands all respond with help for -h and return back information on the parameters that can be passed.

-TODO - WILL THIS STILL WORK
-Also note that in Jupyter you can start typing a command and use tab auto-complete or list the options which is useful when looking for some of the CLI commands.
-We can for example try this with "system"

 Need help?
 Ask your questions using the TACC Cloud Slack Channel TODO_SLACKLINK